 • Slogan: The right slogan will likely be concise and catchy.
 It should also fit cohesively in with the rest of your branding.

-• Logo: You can design a logo yourself using platforms like Canva or hire someone to do it for you on a platform like Upwork or Fiverr.
-In either case, you’ll want to think about how the colors, fonts and images work together to create something that’s both unique and easily identifiable
+• Logo: You can design a logo yourself using platforms like Canva or Adobe Illustrator or hire someone to do it for you on a platform like Upwork or Fiverr.
+In either case, you’ll want to think about how the colors, fonts and images work together to create something that’s both unique and easily identifiable.

 This step involves doing all the legal legwork necessary to get your clothing business off the ground.
 There are a couple of different steps to this process, including:

-1. Choosing your business entity: Choosing a business entity involves selecting the type of tax and legal structure that you would like your business to follow.
-Whether you choose to be a sole proprietorship, LLC or corporation, keep in mind that each option has its own administrative requirements that you’ll have to keep up with on a regular basis.
+• Choosing your business entity: Choosing a business entity involves selecting the type of tax and legal structure that you would like your business to follow.
+Whether you choose to be a sole proprietorship, an LLC or a corporation, keep in mind that each option has its own administrative requirements that you’ll have to keep up with on a regular basis.

-2. Obtaining an Employer Identification Number (EIN): An EIN allows the IRS to identify your business for tax purposes.
-You’ll need one to open a business bank account or get a business credit card or loan.
+• Obtaining an Employer Identification Number (EIN): An EIN allows the IRS to identify your business for tax purposes.
+You’ll likely need one to open a business bank account or get a business credit card or loan.

-3. Registering your business: The process for registering a business can vary by state, but your Secretary of State’s website will have information on how to get started.
+• Registering your business: The process for registering a business varies by state, but your Secretary of State’s website will have information on how to get started.

 The process behind creating clothing usually starts with sketching, then designing patterns and finally planning production — though each brand has its own unique process for how each step works.